Bundism: After 1947

-The Bund was against the UNGA vote on the partition of Palestine and reaffirmed its support for a country under the control of superpowers and the UN.
+The Bund was against the United Nations Partition Plan for Palestine and reaffirmed its support for a country under the control of superpowers and the UN.
 The 1948 New York Second World Conference of the International Jewish Labor Bund condemned the proclamation of the Zionist state.
-The conference was in favour of a two nations' state built on the base of national equality and democratic federalism.
+The conference favored a two-nation state built on national equality and democratic federalism.

-A branch of the Jewish Labour Bund was created in Israel in 1951, the Arbeter-ring in Yisroel – Brith Haavoda, which even took part in the 1959 Knesset elections, with a very low electoral result.
+A branch of the Jewish Labour Bund was created in Israel in 1951, the Arbeter-ring in Yisroel – Brith Haavoda, which even took part in the 1959 Knesset elections (albeit with a very poor electoral result).
 Its publication, Lebns Fregyn, remained in publication until June 2014.
 It was one of the last surviving left-wing Yiddish-language publications.
 The organisation dissolved in 2019, with its assets being transferred to the Zionist-Yiddishist organisation Beit Shalom Aleichem.

 The 1955 Montreal 3rd World Conference of the International Jewish Labor Bund decided that the creation of the Jewish state was an important event in Jewish history that might play a positive role in Jewish life, but felt that a few necessary changes were needed.
 The conference participants demanded that: